 Welcome to the X11 Conservancy Project

-The X11 Conservancy Project (X11CP) pulls together the disparate set of programs which were being written between the very late 80s, and early 90s – usually for Unix and Linux.
+programs which were being written between the very late 80s, and early 90s –

 Before the establishment of code hosting services, and search engines, applications which were being developed were largely uncoordinated.
 With only FTP servers for public file sharing, knowing which applications existed and for which purposes became harder to discover.
 Because of this, some applications ended up being duplicated in what they did, but also, the scope and purpose of that application ended up being niche and specific.